 Indirectly, Presco’s operations positively impact on the livelihoods of many more people through transport contracts, construction contracts, fresh fruit bunches and kernel purchases from farmers, as well as by the company being a large consumer of goods and services.

 In keeping with its aspiration of maintaining a leading position in the oil palm sub-sector of the agro-industry in Nigeria, Presco plans to continue its forward looking vision of plantation expansion and development in oil palm cultivation.

 To create healthy environment for our operations, and in an effort to ensure that our presence has positive impact on the lives and social well-being of our host communities, our Relations Department handles all aspects of community relations.
-More specifically we focus on employment, educational infrastructure provision, road maintenace, scholarship for students, provision of electricity, portable water supply and other essential facilities.
+More specifically we focus on employment, educational infrastructure provision, road maintenance, scholarship for students, provision of electricity, potable water supply and other essential facilities.

 Presco firmly believes in environmentally friendly and sustainable operation.
 All waste oil from the mill are recycled into the plantation or used as fuel to generate green process steam and electricity.
 As a member of the Siat Group of Companies, Presco is actively involved in a joint research programme with CIRAD.
 This research programme focuses on developing criteria for sustainable and environmentally responsible plantation development and management.